Devcember/devcember.github.io/_posts/2017-12-06-hacktivity-calendar-creation.md

 title: Hacktivity Calendar Creation
 ---

-I've built a lightweight hacktivity calendar thing that uses [Semantic-UI](http://semantic-ui.com/) cards and avatars to present who did something on what day.
+To try and highlight some of the awesomeness happening this holiday season, I've built a lightweight hacktivity calendar thing that uses [Semantic-UI](http://semantic-ui.com/) cards and avatars to present who did something on what day.
 The data is currently pulled from